 We tend to think of things in yearlong cycles of 52 weeks, but it doesn’t have to take a full year to earn $5,000.
 You can do it in less than 12 months by working an extra few hours a week — or even faster than that if you dedicate more time to it.

-But here’s a word of advice before you get started: Don’t try to go to broad when it comes to developing a side hustle.
+Meanwhile, here’s a word of advice before you get started: Don’t try to go to broad when it comes to developing a side hustle.
 Narrow your focus and stick to what works for your life and your current time commitments.

 Finally, keep in mind that all figures about potential earnings you see below are before tax.